ethereum/zkvm-website/src/content/blog/benchmarking-zkvms.md

 ### Stage 3 - Analyze results

-The main strategy to onboard zkVMs into mainnet is to ask for K out of N proofs to be available to consider a block to be valid.
-The idea is that we target N combinations of EL/zkVMs and expect at least K to arrive on time and be valid to consider a block valid.
-The goal is that these thresholds provide sufficient EL/zkVM diversity, ensuring that bugs don’t harm network liveness or finality.
+The main strategy to onboard zkVMs into mainnet is to provide multiple combinations of EL/zkVMs proofs to ensure that bugs in any EL or zkVM don’t harm network liveness or finality.
+The exact mechanism by which this works is still under research, and we plan to write a dedicated article on this topic in the near future.

-This means that we need to have integrated and measured the performance of as many EL/zkVM combinations as possible to understand which one has the worst-case performance among these N combinations.
-That is, only accounting for the most performant EL and zkVM combination isn’t enough, nor is it acceptable to expect all combinations to have sufficient performance (i.e., only N).
+This means that we need to have integrated and measured the performance of as many EL/zkVM combinations as possible to understand which one has the worst-case performance among these combinations.

 After we have this information, we can at least conclude two main things: